erikoest/symath/README.md

   => sin(...)
 </pre>

-The Sy::Definitions module is updated dynamically after the user has defined new functions, operators and constants.
+The SyMath::Definitions module is updated dynamically after the user has defined new functions, operators and constants.

 ### String representaton of symbolic objects

-Symbolic math objects, inheriting from Sy::Value, all have a to_s method which returns a string representation of the object.
+Symbolic math objects, inheriting from SyMath::Value, all have a to_s method which returns a string representation of the object.
 The string representation is compatible with the String.to_m method which converts a string representation into a symbolic object: